gitarja/gitarja.github.io/publications.md

 **Conference: 2020 IEEE 33rd International Symposium on Computer-Based Medical Systems (CBMS)**

 **Abstract:** We present a Go/NoGo 3D game equipped with an eye tracker that records subjects' responses and his gaze position on the monitor over time.
 The proposed system consists of two functions: training that allows an instructor to modify the game's parameters and make a customized test; and evaluation in which the instructor can fix the parameters to create a standardized test.
 During the experiment, subjects were required to respond only to Go character by pressing a spacebar.
 The experimental results from 59 participants demonstrated that one's response time and its variability correlated with one's gaze behavior.
 Subjects with higher gaze modulation tended to respond faster and more stable.
 We also observed that utilizing the proposed system we could monitor the improvements in an Autism Spectrum Disorder child during his rehabilitation: his gaze modulation increased and his response time became more steady.
 In brief, utilizing the proposed system, we could effectively measure participants' response time variability of NoGo errors and their gaze trajectory area, which previous studies found to have a strong relationship with symptoms of mental disorders.

+### **Markerless Behavior Monitoring System for Diagnosis Support of Developmental Disorder Symptoms in Children**

+[pdf][source code]

+***Conference: 2021 21st International Conference on Control, Automation and Systems (ICCAS)**

+**Abstract:** This study presents a markerless behavior evaluation system employing multiple RGB cameras and Kinect V2 sensors to assists clinicians in identifying disorder symptoms in children.
+The system utilizes OpenPTrack with Kinect sensors to track children’s and toys’ positions and records their activity using RGB cameras.
+Children’s activity wasestimated by computing the distance between them and the toys.
+Children’s behavior was modeled with a Petri net, and four features were extracted from the model.
+We conducted preliminary experiments with four typical and three ASD disorder children.
+The experimental results demonstrated that the frequency of changing activity and playing alone wasmore informative than the others to distinguish ASD children from the typical ones.